Tar6269/Major-Project/Proposal.md

 - working game mechanics, win/loss implemented

+- game mechanics include shooting a projectile, camera following projectile when it goes past viewing distance, and projectile impacting ship making it sink

 ## Nice to have

 - more than two clients at a time

-- real time aiming projections across both clients
+- real time aiming projections across both clients (sort of like an angry birds slingshot)